 Select Page

-Author: JP Chen | 5 min read | November 10, 2015
+Author: JP Chen | 9 min read | November 10, 2015

 Let’s say you’re part of SQL Server DBA team that supports 100+ instances of SQL Server ranging from SQL Server 2005 through SQL Server 2014 with different editions, service packs, and authentication modes.
-You have been tasked with the critical mission to develop an Excel report to show all the instance level details such as instance name, version, edition, service pack, server authentication mode, if it’s clustered, the current node name, server collation, # of CPUs, and memory of the Operating System.
+You have been tasked with the critical mission to develop an Excel report that shows all the instance level details such as instance name, version, edition, service pack, server authentication mode, if it’s clustered, the current node name, server collation, # of CPUs, and memory of the Operating System.
 These are the similar details you will see on the “Server Properties” of the instance.

 What do you need to know to get the required report completed quickly?
 The solution and the required queries are simpler than you might think but there’s only one caveat.